Harry and Meghan go straight to work after lavish wedding - Journal du Cameroun

 Charles also invited Meghan’s mother Doria Ragland, the only member of the Markle family to attend the wedding, for tea before the big day and chatted to her in the church.

+Windsor was transformed into a sea of Union Jack flags for the wedding, with the world’s media mixing with thousands of well-wishers, many of whom camped out for days.

-“Thank you to everyone who came to Windsor and those who followed from around the UK, the Commonwealth, and the world,” said an @RoyalFamily tweet.
+“Thank you to everyone who came to Windsor and those who followed from around the UK, the Commonwealth, and the world,” the royal family tweeted.

-As a formal member of the royal family, Meghan now has her own section of the royal.uk website, which highlights her charity work — and plays down her acting career.
+As a member of the monarchy, Meghan now has her own section of the royal.uk website, which highlights her charity work — and plays down her acting career.

 The section “About the Duchess of Sussex” notes her activism from an early age, as well as her work with UN Women, One Young World and World Vision, with only a passing reference to “filming in Toronto”.